-- When excavating in modular construction within high amenity areas, or in natural materials within any footway area (as defined in Section S1.4), the Undertaker shall lift the existing modules carefully and store for re-use. - 2) More recent construction tolerances of existing modules often make it unlikely that the first module in an individual excavation can be lifted without the module itself being damaged.
-In such circumstances, this damage may be inevitable, but it is expected that the damage is limited to only one module in an individual excavation.
+- When excavating in modular construction within high amenity areas, or in natural materials within any footway area (as defined in Section \$1.4), the Undertaker shall lift the existing modules carefully and store for re-use. - 2) More recent construction tolerances of existing modules often make it unlikely that the first module in an individual excavation can be lifted without the module itself being damaged.
+In such circumstances, this damage may be inevitable, but it is expected that the damage is limited to only one module in an individual excavation. - NG3.1.2 The shape and line of larger trenches and their reinstatement should have regard wherever possible to the aesthetic appearance.